-Jazz musician Dr. Alan Clinger will lead students on an exploration of jazz improvisation, discussing theory and harmony that is unique to improvising.
+Jazz musician Dr. Alan Clinger leads students on an exploration of jazz improvisation, discussing theory and harmony that is unique to improvising.
 Students will discover how to shape solos, use dynamics effectively, and employ re-harmonization techniques.
 We'll also look at how to analyze and interpret songs, make effective performance decisions, and work successfully with an ensemble.
-This is a FREE class suitable to all intrumentalists!
+This is a FREE class suitable for all instrumentalists!

 C-Rock - Conservatory Rock Band!